Diamond Buckle Collar Necklace in White Gold, Featuring Multiple Rows of Round Brilliant Diamonds Set Like a Belt Buckle.

 Diamonds

-Standing alone with a Moh’s hardness of 10, diamonds have been carried into battle on armour and donned the surface of space travelling vessels to lend its legendary strength.
+Standing alone with a Mohs’ hardness of 10, diamonds have been carried into battle on armour and donned the surface of space-travelling vessels to lend their legendary strength.

 Pearls